Buying a House Without Building Regulations Approval

 You might also face much more serious problems, for example:

-• Irregular tread or drop size on stairs can pose a serious trip hazard
+• Irregular tread or drop size on stairs can pose a serious trip hazard,

-• Improperly installed plumbing or electrics may cause fire or flooding
+• Improperly installed plumbing or electrics may cause fire or flooding,

-• Insufficient ventilation around kitchen appliances may cause them to overheat and break or start a fire
+• Insufficient ventilation around kitchen appliances may cause them to overheat and break or start a fire,

-• Too-shallow foundations for the weight of the building and composition of the ground, could result in subsidence and collapse
+• Too-shallow foundations for the weight of the building and composition of the ground, could result in subsidence and collapse,

-• Knocking through walls without sufficient reinforcement could result in the collapse of the building
+• Knocking through walls without sufficient reinforcement could result in the collapse of the building,

 What is the solution when buying a house without building regulation approval?

-1. Retrospective Building Regulation ('Regularisation')
+1a.
+Retrospective Building Regulations ('Regularisation')

 You could ask the seller to obtain retrospective consent.
 An inspector will visit the property and assess the work, if it meets regulations, they will issue a Regularisation Certificate.